unyt-org/uix/docs/manual/10 Functions and Contexts.md

 ```

 But if we try to run this code now, we will get an error: `Uncaught ReferenceError: counter is not defined`.
-This happens because the event handler function now lives in a new display context and can no longer access variables from its original context per default.
+This happens because the event handler function now lives in a new frontend context and can no longer access variables from its original context per default.

 To fix this, we need to explicitly state that we want to access the `counter` variable from the original context.
 This is done with a `use()` declaration at the top of the function body: